gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_motors.rst

     | Stop the left motor.

-| The code below runs the left motor continuously during the sleep of 2 sec then is stopped.
+| The code below runs the left motor continuously during the sleep of 2 sec then stops it.

 .. code-block:: python